How to Hire An Attorney

 Your state bar, once again, is a good place to get this kind of information.
 Some state bar websites allow you to look up disciplinary issues.
 The site may also have information on whether the attorney has insurance.

-You may also be able to search the state bar’s site by legal specialty, which can help you confirm the lawyers you’re looking at really do have expertise in the area of law you need council in.
+You may also be able to search the state bar’s site by legal specialty, which can help you confirm the lawyers you’re looking at really do have expertise in the area of law you need counsel in.

-The Martindale-Hubbell online directory can be helpful here as well–it offers detailed professional biographies and lawyer and law firm ratings based upon peer reviews, which may help when choosing between two equally qualified candidates.
+The Martindale-Hubbell online directory can be helpful here as well.
+It offers detailed professional biographies and lawyer and law firm ratings based upon peer reviews, which may help when choosing between two equally qualified candidates.

 Asking the Right Questions